 Think betting on football is just a matter of guessing which team will win a given match?
 Not a bit of it.
 These days, the best UK bookies offer a whole host of ways to place wagers.
+Got a good feeling about which teams will qualify for the Champions League, or the clubs that will find themselves in a relegation battle?
+You’re certain to be covered by the top rated betting sites.
 Let’s have a glance at some of the most popular betting markets around right now.

 The simplest and most popular betting market, match betting is about placing your wager before kick-off, with any winnings dished out when the match is over.
 Depending on the bookie, extra time and penalties may be included, but this isn’t always the case.
 That’s why it’s important to check the exact exactly how the betting works before going for it.

 Exactly as the name suggests, this is about betting on which team will win a particular match.
 Easier said than done – especially if your own team happens to be playing.
 Do you follow your heart or your head?

 Both Teams to Score